Tracy and Cal work for a company that names “Collaboration” as a core value, but no one has ever defined collaboration.

 What level are you playing at?
 What level is your team playing at?
 What level would you like to play at?
 No doubt you want your company to prosper.
 What level of “Got your back” do you and your team need to play at in order to reach your goals?

 What are you doing to move your team along the continuum?
 Leadership coach, Cy Wakeman, suggests a single question for the arsenal of every leader.
-When the shit hits the fan… When an employee complains about a peer… When a deaadline is missed… “What did you do to help?”
+When the shit hits the fan… When an employee complains about a peer… When a deadline is missed… “What did you do to help?”

-Improv training is another way to move everyone up through the levels of got-your-back habit.
+Adeptability training is another way to move everyone up through the levels of got-your-back habit.
 This is simple, but not easy.
 Each of us plays at different levels at different times and in different circumstances.
 Each of us has moments where we fall off the Got Your Back track altogether.
 With practice, repetition, awareness, and intention, you can enhance your relationships — and (as Lon said at lunch today) “who you are,” in relationships — in business and beyond.